5 Things to Know About Embryo Donation Jan 25, 2022 | by Donor Nexus

 The terms embryo donation and embryo adoption are often wrongly used interchangeably.
 We know the verbiage may be confusing, however, there are important differences in the process of embryo donation vs. the process of embryo adoption.
 One of the main differences is that during embryo adoption, intended parents are typically required to complete a home study.
 A home study is a comprehensive family study conducted by a state-licensed adoption agency, typically costing in the range of $2,000 - $3,500.

 Essentially, embryo adoption views the embryo as a child, requiring the recipients to go through a comprehensive legal process to “adopt” the embryo.
 Embryo donation is a more straightforward process that views the embryo as a gift that is being donated and the recipients are accepting ownership.
+Therefore, no home study is required.
 As intended parents, you are the legal guardians of the child and are listed as so on the birth certificate.

 Find Additional Embryo Donation Resources in Our Blog